Parrow (wrestler): American independent circuit (2010–present)

-Parrow made his professional wrestling debut under the ring name of "Mikey" at 2CW Adrenaline, an event promoted by Squared Circle Wrestling on February 19, 2010, where he defeated Kevin Graham and Mike Van Slyke in a three-way match.
 Among his main field promotions, Parrow also shared brief or longer tenures with various other promotions from the American independent scene such as Full Impact Pro, Game Changer Wrestling, National Wrestling Alliance, Evolve, World Xtreme Wrestling and many others.

 At EVOLVE 102, an event promoted by Evolve Wrestling on April 5, 2018, Parrow teamed up with Odinson to defeat Doom Patrol (Chris Dickinson and Jaka), Catch Point (Dominic Garrini and Tracy Williams) and The WorkHorsemen (Anthony Henry and James Drake) in an Evolve Tag Team Championship scramble tag team match.
 They later challenged reigning champions Dickinson and Jaka for the titles at EVOLVE 104 on May 19, 2018, but came out unsuccessfully.

 At One Shot, an event promoted by Major League Wrestling on October 5, 2017, Parrow teamed up with Saieve Al Sabah in a losing effort against Rhett Giddins and Seth Petruzelli.

 Parrow made one appearance for Ring of Honor at ROH Wrestling #385 on January 12, 2019, where he teamed up with Odinson and Ken Dixon in a losing effort against Joe Keys and Sons Of Savagery (Bishop Khan and Malcolm Moses) in a six-man tag team match.